This is my search section here

 And God awards us a share in the Son’s inheritance.
 We “giv[e] thanks to the Father,” Paul writes, “who has qualified [us] to share in the inheritance of the saints in the kingdom of light” (Col. 1:12; see also 1 Pet.
 1:4).

 • We can “learn from God, the Father, what true fatherhood is like” (Ware, Father, Son & Holy Spirit, p.
 60-63).
 For instance, God fathers us as Christians “by being lavish, generous, even extravagant in his care, love, provision, and protection” (Ibid., p.
 60, 61).
-Should we as parents not do the same?
+Should we as parents not do the same for our children?

 [Some of my favorite times with my kids are when they just open up and talk freely about their joys or likes, or sometimes an insight into a concern or fear they have.
 Sometimes the issues are just small and childish; sometimes they engage more deeply about something spiritual.
 But in any case, I try hard to just listen.
 How precious it is to have that trust from your children.
 My prayer is that, as year follows year, they will learn just the slightest bit of what it means to have a heavenly Father who loves them individually, knows about their “going out” and “lying down,” and is “familiar with all [their] ways” (Ps.
 139:3).]